-In recent years the growth in popularity of eBooks, many of which have been priced under £1, and the introduction of fulfilment by Amazon known as FBA (where sellers send their stock to Amazon to fulfil orders for them) have impacted on the marketplace.
+In recent years the growth in popularity of eBooks, many of which have been priced under £1, and the introduction of fulfilment by Amazon, known as FBA (where sellers send their stock to Amazon to fulfil orders for them), have impacted the marketplace.

-Sometimes eBooks are much cheaper than buying a physical copy, even a second hand one, and FBA meant many sellers reduced their postage costs significantly so it became hard to beat them on price with your marketplace listing and still make a profit.
+Sometimes eBooks are much cheaper than buying a physical copy, even a second hand one, and FBA meant many sellers reduced their postage costs significantly.

 Good luck and happy selling!

 Some books fetch a better value in one selling site than another.
 If you want to sell them faster, use a site like WeBuyBooks.

 The best way to sell used books is to use a site that offers a handy app.
 This will speed you the process of getting a decent valuation as you can use the app’s barcode scanner to find out the cash price you’ll be offered.